adelarue/cos_2019/2_wrangling_and_visualization/README.md

+# Data Wrangling and Visualization with R

+## Preassignment

-# Reproducible Reporting with RMarkdown
+## Reproducible Reporting with RMarkdown

 [R Markdown](https://rmarkdown.rstudio.com/) is a framework for easily producing interactive reports, presentations, and dashboards in `R`.

-To prepare RStudio to work with R Markdown, please run the following code in your RStudio console.
+To prepare RStudio to work with R Markdown, run the following code in your RStudio console.

 ```{r}
 install.packages(c('knitr', 'rmarkdown', 'flexdashboard'))